martysama0134/how-to-general/git-tips/README.md

   # create a .zip with the maximum compression
   $ git archive <branch_name> --format=zip -9 -o ./<archivename>.zip
   ```

-  _...to be continued..._

-_Note: In all the cases, you should re-set the upstream url_

 ---
 ##### Other Git Tips